 For more photos of the wood frog and her eggs as well as information, see my page on wood frogs.

 On 3/25/07, I redid the tub pond.
 All the lotus were long dead.
 The wood frogs had just laid two batches of eggs in the pond.
 It was a total cesspool.
 The only plants were water celery and hornwort.
 The only animals were two batches of wood frog eggs, one green frog baby, a Melantho snail, a few leeches, and not much else.
 I wanted to get rid of the dirt and gravel on the bottom.
 First, I let the wood frog eggs and some water gently go into a bucket and set them aside.
 I bailed the water and gunk and dumped it on the lawn.
 That is the only way I can sort through the slop for animals and plants to save.
 The water was thick and black and smelled horrible.
 I did not find any goldfish (I had added eggs the summer before) or even surviving tadpoles.
 It was a hard winter; the pond probably froze down to the gravel/dirt.
-I rescued hornwort and a small jumpy frog that I though was a wood frog but saw it was a green frog when I later put it back.
+I rescued hornwort and a small jumpy frog that I thought was a wood frog but saw it was a green frog when I later put it back.
 [As I write this, the wood frogs are quacking in the 153 gallon pond.]
 Then, I used a shovel to dig out the dirt and rocks along with a lot of water still in there.
 It was painful work.
 Once I got to the bottom, I completely forgot about the shop vacuum so I did not know how to get up the last bit of dirt, rocks, and water.
 So, I used paper towels.
 I would soak a chunk of them, wring it out, and repeat.
 I used a roll up to get it clean enough to refill.
 I refilled the tub pond and put in a new 40 mph solar fountain pump.
 I put a small rock on it to try to hold it down.
 I am sure the raccoons will have fun knocking it over and generally making a mess.
 At least, since the pump is off when it is dark, it will not pump it dry if they knock it over (I should catch that in the morning in time) but who knows.
-The pond is (for now) dirt and leaf free!
+The pond was (for now) dirt and leaf free!
 I had considered putting a bag of pea gravel on the bottom but, when reminded how painful it is to remove stuff from the pond, I decided not to add anything.
 I plan to maybe put some pots of iris in there later.
 Here are some photos I took today (I am actually writing this right after I did it for once!):